sayali0512/manual-migration/option2.md

         - Download and Copy the nginx config file from blob storage to the nginx config folder.
         - Download and Copy the php config file from blob storage to the php config folder.
         - Create a local copy of moodle from shared folder
+    - **Set a cron job**
+        - VMSS will have a local copy of the moodle shared content to /var/www/html/
+        - Whenever there is a change in shared folder a file with time stamp will get updated.
+        - Cron job will look for the change in time stamp for every minute.
+        - If the change is identified by the Cron job, It will copy the shared folder to /var/www/html/

+        - *Download and run setup_cron.sh:*
-    - Set a cron job to copy the shared moodle content to /var/www/html/ folder whenever there is a change in timestamp in shared folder.
+            - setup_cron.sh has set of commands which will set the cron job to create a local copy of shared folder in VMSS.
-    - Restart servers
-    - Restart nginx server
+                ```
+                    sudo -s
+                    cd /home/azureadmin/
+                    wget <git raw link for setup_cron.sh>
+                    bash setup_cron.sh
+                ```
+        Note: nginx configuration will point root directory as /var/www/html/ in the instance

-    - Restart php-fpm server
+    - Restart nginx server & php-fpm server
+        ```
+            sudo systemctl restart nginx
+            sudo systemctl restart php(phpVersion)-fpm
+        ```
     - With the above steps Moodle infrastructure is ready
     - User now hit the load balancer DNS name to get the migrated moodle web page.